jorgezafra94/holbertonschool-zero_day/0x02-vi/README.md

-*These are all the basic commands on Vi*
+*Basic Commands on VI*

+here you are going to find the main commands in VI, like how to cut, paste, search line, undo, open files saving files, and exit.